Submission (2017 film): Reception

-On review aggregator website Rotten Tomatoes, the film holds an approval rating of 50%, based on 40 reviews, with an average rating of 5.7/10.
-Metacritic gave the film a score of 52 out of 100 based on 12 critical reviews, indicating "mixed or average reviews".
+On review aggregator website Rotten Tomatoes, the film holds an approval rating of 50%, based on 42 reviews, with an average rating of 5.8/10.
+The site's critics consensus reads: "It's thoughtful and well-acted, but Submission falls frustratingly short in its attempt to offer insightful commentary through its timely premise."
+Metacritic gave the film a score of 52 out of 100 based on 13 critical reviews, indicating "mixed or average reviews".